Background

 How Much Does It Cost to Learn to Drive in 2026?

 Learning to drive is one of those things most people want to do as soon as they can.
 But before you book your first lesson, it helps to know what you are actually going to spend.
-The total is often higher than people expect.
+The total cost of learning to drive in the UK in 2026 is typically between £2,400 and £2,800 once you add up lessons, tests, insurance for private practice, and fuel.

-£2,400 - £2,800 Estimated total cost of learning to drive in 2026 (lessons, tests, licence, insurance and fuel for private practice)
+£2,400 - £2,800 Estimated total cost of learning to drive in 2026 (DVSA, GOV.UK)

 The Full Cost Breakdown